kimasgill/travelmatch/README.md

 # travelmatch

-Created a landing page called Travel Match.
+Landing page for a company called Travel Match.

+Technologies used:
-HTML
+- HTML
-CSS
+- CSS
-Bootstrap
+- Bootstrap 3